The Five Hindrances

 4. Restlessness and remorse

 Each hindrance is compared to the natural clarity of the still heart-mind, which is said to be like clear water.
-Sensual desire is said to be like water filled with dye.
-The bright colours make it impossible to see the natural clarity of the water in its pure state.
+Doubt is said to be like a pot full of muddy water.